NRCHKB/node-red-tuya-smart-device/README.md

 - Controls multiple device using a single node using generic node (hub node)
 - Can use device IP for communication
 - Configure retry and find intervals
-- Ability to setup Tuya Protocol Version
+- Ability to set up Tuya Protocol Version
 - Ability to listen to both `Data` and `DP-Refresh` event
-- Can store deviceId and deviceKey as crendentials
+- Can store deviceId and deviceKey as credentials
 - Better error handling
 - Better log handling